Yao people: Religion

+The description of Yao religion is similar to the definition of Chinese folk religion as described by Arthur Wolf and Steve Sangren.
+Like the Han, the Yao engage in patrilineal ancestor worship, celebrate lunar new year, and recognize a set a 18 gods and goddesses, mostly of Han Chinese origin.
+The Yao had shaman priests as part of their community who engaged in activity such as exorcism, spiritual communication, and divination using chicken bones or bamboo sticks.

-Daoism has historically been important to the Yao.
+Taoism has historically been important to the Yao.
 Jinag Yingliang, in a 1948 study, argued that Yao religion was characterized by (1) a process of Han Chinese-influenced Daoisation (道教化 (Dàojiào huà)); (2) the endurance of pre-Daoist folk religion; and (3) some Buddhist beliefs.

-The description of Yao religion is similar to the definition of Chinese folk religion as described by Arthur Wolf and Steve Sangren.
 Scholar Zhang Youjun takes issue with claims of "strong Buddhist influence" on the Yao, arguing that "although Yao ritual texts contain Buddhist expression, the Yao do not believe in Buddhism at all.
 They are resolutely Taoist."

 Groups and languages

 There are several distinct groups within the Yao nationality, and they speak several different languages, The Iu Mien comprise 70% of the Yao population.